By Audley India specialist Alison

 Maharajas' Express train routes

-Five different routes all focus on the northern state of Rajasthan and its surrounding areas, with journeys ranging from three to seven nights.
+Five different routes all focus on the northern state of Rajasthan and its surrounding areas, with journeys ranging from three to six nights.
 I experienced the shortest tour: Treasures of India.
 Taking just three nights, it’s an ideal taste of luxury train travel without committing to the cost of the longer tours.

 I was driven from my Delhi hotel to Safdarjung Railway Station in the southern suburbs of the city.
 Joining my fellow guests on board, brunch was served as the train set off past housing blocks strung with bright lines of washing and green patches of park.
 Our first stop was Agra.